engyahmed7/posenet-demo/README.md

 -   **[PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet)**, a lightweight and efficient model for pose detection.
 -   **[body-measure](https://github.com/AI-Machine-Vision-Lab/body-measure)**, a repository that provides body measurement functionalities integrated into the app.

-These tools and frameworks enabled the development of Sizely App and contributed significantly to its capabilities in real-time pose detection and analysis.
+These tools and frameworks enabled the development of Pose Detection App and contributed significantly to its capabilities in real-time pose detection and analysis.
-# poseNet-demo